 Mark Stephenson, President

-Mark is a visual and electronic artist based in Ottawa Canada.
-Artworks include figurative drawings and paintings as well as social installation projects that incorporate audience participation and a wider variety of media.
+Mark is a visual artist and designer based in Ottawa Canada.
+His artworks include figurative drawings and paintings as well as social installation projects that incorporate audience participation and a wider variety of media.
 Sometimes his art is a combination of both.

 Hilde Labrechts, Founder and Past President